trevorrobertsjr/dec-capstone/doc/project-plan.md

 The users of our datasets are Data Analysts, Product Managers, and Software Developers.
 They want to access our data via curated serving tables and via dashboards.

 ## Questions
-> - What is average response time on the site?
+> - What is the hourly amount of errors not related to content not found (404) errors?
-> - What are the top 10 response times for resources?
+> - What is the hourly amount of errors due to content not found (404) errors?
 > - What percentage of requests are successful?
-> - What are the top 10 geographic areas accessing the site?
+> - Which are the top 10 IP addresses using the site determine by total number of clicks?

 ## Source datasets
 | Source name | Source type | Source documentation |